jweber94/stm32_yocto_introduction/yocto_intro/README.md

 	- Poky is a good starting point to develop a custom linux distribution based on your own requirements without starting completly from scratch
 	- Based on poky, we can add our own layers for our board to create a custom linux image
 + Poky can be downloaded with git from here: https://www.yoctoproject.org/software-item/poky/
++ Directory structure and their meanings is described here: https://docs.yoctoproject.org/ref-manual/structure.html

 ## Yocto releases
 + Like always in software engineering, version compatibility is key when it comes to interaction of various software components!
 Therefore, yocto has a release cycle with LTS and non-LTS versions that you should use to compile a linux distribution with properly interacting software components!